ParisNeo/lollms_client/src/lollms_client/lollms_discussion/README.md

         * **Run**: Executes Python function.
         * **Post-Scan**: Detects NEW files created by tool → Auto-registers as Artefacts.
     * **Feedback**: Sanitizes tool output (strips base64 blobs) and feeds back to LLM.
     4.  **Termination**: Commits DB, resets cancellation flags.

 ### Processing Block Status Metadata

-When the LLM triggers a tool call or builds an artifact, the system intercepts the action and wraps it in a `<processing>` block in the live chat stream.
+When the LLM triggers a tool call, builds an artifact, or requests a context visibility change, the system intercepts the action and wraps it in a `<processing>` block in the live chat stream.
 Upon completion of the action, the system injects an HTML comment metadata tag immediately after the closing `</processing>` tag to indicate the outcome.

 This metadata is **not** meant to be read by the LLM, but rather by the **frontend rendering engine**.
 It allows the UI to definitively know whether an operation succeeded or failed when the block closes, enabling accurate visual styling (e.g., green for success, red for failure).